 A breach of duty of care can result from negligent advice and/or a negligent action.

-Payment under Regulation 9 of the FMAA can ONLY be made if the Department or Centrelink has breached its duty to exercise reasonable care.
+Compensation can only be paid if the Department or Centrelink has breached its duty to exercise reasonable care.
+The payment is made in accordance with regulation 9 of the Financial Management and Accountability Regulations 1997 (FMAR).

-Regulation 9 of the FMAA is NOT a way around the normal limitations in the SSAct on the payment of arrears.
+Regulation 9 of the FMAR is NOT a way around the normal limitations in the SSAct on the payment of arrears.

-There are not many negligent actions that result in a common law duty of care and therefore a possibility of settlement under Regulation 9 of the FMAA, because the majority of negligent actions under the Act are decisions that are subject to a right of review.
+There are not many negligent actions that can arise from a breach of the common law duty of care and therefore have a possibility of a legal settlement, because the majority of negligent actions under the Act are decisions that are subject to a right of review.

-A case may arise if negligence occurred in the Department but either the person or a third party also contributed to the negligence.
-In such a case, a partial payment could be made to compensate for that part of the loss that resulted from the Department's negligence.
+Contributory negligence may arise if Centrelink gave negligent advice and/or acted negligently, and either the person affected by the negligence or a third party also contributed to the negligence.
+In such a case, a partial payment could be made to compensate for that part of the loss that resulted from Centrelink's negligence.

-Under the Taxation Laws Amendment Act 1988, measures were introduced to allow a rebate on arrears of income for previous financial years.
-The rebate applies retrospectively to payments made on or after 1 July 1986 and includes social security payments (section 23(1)-'social security benefit').
-If a person seeks compensation for a loss in these circumstances, they should first be referred to the ATO for clarification of entitlement to this rebate.
-It may be that after application of the rebate, no economic loss exists.
+If a person seeks compensation for a loss in these circumstances, they should first be referred to the ATO for clarification of entitlement to this tax offset.
+It may be that after application of the tax offset, no economic loss exists.

-If the taxation rebate does not apply, or does NOT relieve the person of the additional taxation liability in full, the claim should be considered under Regulation 9 of the FMAA.
-If it can be accepted that the taxation liability in question arose from departmental negligence, then the claim may be settled under that direction.
+If the tax offset does not apply, or does not relieve the person of the additional taxation liability in full, the claim should be considered in accordance with Regulation 9 of the FMAR.
+If it can be accepted that the taxation liability in question arose from departmental or Centrelink negligence, then the negligence claim may be settled.
 If no negligence occurred, the matter may still be considered under the Compensation for Detriment Caused by Defective Administration (CDDA) Scheme.

 Act reference: SSAct section 23(1)-'social security benefit'

-Financial Management and Accountability Act 1997, refer to Regulation 9
+Financial Management and Regulations 1997, refer to Regulation 9

 Policy reference: SS Guide 1.3.2 Defective Administration